All Episodes

 I mean, if there's another terror attack, of course Hillary is vulnerable because she's part of the Obama crowd that's tried to tell us that we haven't seen what we see.

-She's out there in utter denial about them.
+She's out there in utter denial about him.

-These people on the left, these media types of Democrats, they actually think that ISIS and Putin and the Chicoms would much rather have Trump in there.
+These people on the left, these media types of Democrats, they actually think that ISIS and Putin and the TRICOMs would much rather have Trump in there because Trump is a joke.

-They would much rather, so they'll do whatever they can to get Trump alike, because Trump, they think they can just have their way with.
+So they'll do whatever they can to get Trump elected because Trump they think they can just have their way with.

 That woman's tough.